 Try complementary therapies.
 Yoga, meditation, massage, and other alternative therapies may provide relief for stress-related conditions.

-To reduce the amount you pay for prescription drugs:
+To reduce the amount you pay for prescription medicines:

 Ask your healthcare provider if you can switch to a lower-cost generic or a less costly brand.

-Ask your healthcare provider for samples of the drugs you take.
+Ask your healthcare provider for samples of the medicines you take.

 Check out mail order and online pharmacies.
 Sometimes these pharmacies can fill your prescription at a large savings.
 Be sure to check a company's reputation and service guarantees before using your credit card.